i-like-chip/i-like-chip.github.io/posts/12-Spooky-Props.md

 #### Bats

 I edited the design of these bats so that I could print them in 2 colours.
-I also added a loop on the back so the bats could be threaded onto the belt string of a satin gown.
+I also added loops on the back so the bats could be threaded onto the belt string of a satin gown.
 I tried to give the bats little fangs but they were to small to have the shape I wanted - they came out a bit blobby.

 ![Bats](./images/12-bats.png)